 The PoNJA Wikipedia Initiative (PWI) is a multi-year project aimed at addressing this imbalance of art historical information available online by recruiting and training emerging scholars as Wikipedia Editors to dramatically expand the number and length of entries on postwar and contemporary Japanese artists and movements.
 These efforts help to further expand the presence of the field while broadening free access for a global online public to greater information on postwar and contemporary Japanese and Asian Art in the English language.

 The first phase of PWI in 2021 (PWI 1) was a marked success, with twelve Fellows adding over 310,000 words and 3,700 scholarly references to 102 new or improved Japan-related Wikipedia articles.
 AAA-A and PoNJA-GenKon invite applications to continue this fruitful collaboration and embark on a new phase of this initiative, PWI 2, beginning in 2022.
 For PWI 2, we are seeking a new cohort of ten emerging scholars and will also expand the scope of the articles suggested for creation or improvement to include postwar and contemporary Korean artists / groups / movements in addition to Japanese.
 To help incorporate this change, the PWI 2 Fellowship period will unfold over 15 months throughout 2022-2023.

-Method: This project will be organized by AAA-A and Ponja and overseen by an Editorial Committee whose members are Jane DeBevoise, Alexandra Munroe, Miwako Tezuka, Ming Tiampo, and Reiko Tomii.
+Method: This project is organized by AAA-A and PoNJA-GenKon and overseen by an Editorial Committee whose members are Alexandra Munroe, Miwako Tezuka, Ming Tiampo, Jane DeBevoise, Charlotte Horlyck, and Reiko Tomii.

 Reiko Tomii (Ponja), Project Director + Hilary Chassé (AAA-A), Project Manager